 The directions for this walk are also in a PDF (link above) which you can download on to a Kindle, tablet, or smartphone.

-- [Map 1] : The OS Map is a little misleading at the start, maybe due to changes caused by the Channel Tunnel.
-Starting from the Sandling Station car park (on the south side of the tracks), head southeast along what seems to be the route of the dismantled railway shown on the map.
-Where the path disappears into a tunnel, veer left up steps and through woods (ignoring a few footpaths with a "no through path" sign on the left), then eventually turn left (north) at a T-junction to join the Saxon Shore Way / Elham Valley Way.
-(About 1km in total).
+- [Map 1] : Starting from the Sandling Station car park (on the south side of the tracks), head southeast along the route of the dismantled railway shown on the map.
+Where the path disappears into a tunnel, veer left up steps and through woods (ignoring a few footpaths with a "no through path" sign on the left), then eventually turn left (north) at a T-junction to join the Saxon Shore Way/Elham Valley Way.
+(About 1 km in total).

-- [Map 2] : NDW: Head South East along the North Downs Way / Saxon Shore Way, along th edge of the hill, with a steep drop and spectacular views on your right hand side.
-Follow the ridge round to the north (1 km).
+- [Map 2] : NDW: At the masts turn right to pick up the North Downs Way (which joins from the left), initially across the grassy plateau, then along the edge of the hill, with a steep drop and spectacular views on your right hand side (1 km).

-- NDW: You reach a traffic free road that goes steeply downhill.
+- [Map 4] NDW: You reach a traffic free road that goes steeply downhill.

 - To cut the walk short: Go down this road.
 Cross the busy road junction (there are safe pedestrian crossings), and head due south for 2 long km on the pavement of a busy suburban road to Folkestone West station (3 km total)

-- NDW: Continue along the NDW, around Ceaser's Camp / Castle Hill, a good picnic spot (1 km).
+- NDW: Continue along the NDW, around Caeser's Camp/Castle Hill, a good picnic spot (1 km).

 - NDW: Continue following the edge of the hill, high above Folkestone and the Channel (3 km).

-- NDW: Eventually you cross a busy road (B2011), and after 100m, the NDW meets the coast, on a high cliff above a railway line.
-This area below is the Warren, and undercliff created by land slips.
+- NDW: Eventually you cross a busy road (B 2011), and after 100m, the NDW meets the coast, on a high cliff above a railway line.
+The area below is The Warren, an undercliff created by land slips.